We provide the top body contouring questions and answers for our patients

 27. Healthy skin and hair are maintained by good fats.

-28. The people of U.S. are overweight by a total of about four billion pounds.
+28. The people of U.S. are overweight by a total of over four billion pounds.

 29. You can’t burn fat from one area at a time.